 NFX Invests in Ribbon to Transform The Home Buying Experience

-by Pete Flint, Managing Partner
+by Pete Flint, General Partner

 As Founders ourselves, when we announce a new investment, our goal is to share what we’re learning and observing for the benefit of the founder community at large.
 Today we’re excited to share that alongside Greylock, Bain Capital Ventures, and NYCA, we’ve invested in Ribbon, a company that is out to transform the process of buying a home.
 Moreover, we believe Ribbon represents a growing breed of company type that are better positioned to become the category-defining leaders.

 First, a few words about Ribbon.
 This is a company that is solving a real problem – buying a home is getting harder and harder for many people and the experience has not meaningfully improved over decades.
 Part of that is due to a lack of innovation while another part is because in many communities, Wall Street investors have swooped in, making all-cash purchases, and effectively pricing out the everyday American.
 Given the complexity of this market, we believe Ribbon’s “software plus” model gives them a very critical advantage.

 Let’s unpack what “software-plus” means…

 For some time, Silicon Valley has had a romance with the notion that software and algorithms alone were enough to innovate stale industries.
 The formula went something like this – target a large industry, find intersections of customer pain and market viability, and then design a modern UX that improves enough on the current option to drive conversion.